YingfanWang/PaCMAP/README.md

 The list of the most important parameters is given below.
 Changing these values will affect the result of dimension reduction significantly, as specified in section 8.3 in our paper.

-- `n_dims`: the number of dimension of the output.
+- `n_components`: the number of dimension of the output.
 Default to 2.

 - `n_neighbors`: the number of neighbors considered in the k-Nearest Neighbor graph.
 Default to 10 for dataset whose sample size is smaller than 10000.
 For large dataset whose sample size (n) is larger than 10000, the default value is: 10 + 15 * (log10(n) - 4).